Does my event require a permit from the City of Philadelphia?

-Applicants are to submit the Parade Permit Application
+Applicants are to submit the Special Event Application,

-Parade Permit Applications must be submitted at least forty-five (45) days in advance of the event date.
-Please note that applications received within the forty-five (45) day window are subject to disapproval as well as being charged the application late fee.
+Special Event Applications must be submitted at least ninety (90) days in advance of the event date.
+Please note that applications received within the ninety (90) day window are subject to disapproval as well as being charged the application late fee.

 How do I obtain a permit to conduct a demonstration on City Property?

 Demonstration permits are issued through the Office of Special Events.
-Applicants are asked to complete and submit the Demonstration Application
+Applicants are asked to complete and submit the Special Event Application,

 for additional information regarding these types of events.